tidyverts/tsibble/README.md

 ## More around tsibble

-Tsibble also serves a natural input to forecasting and many other downstream analytical tasks.
+Tsibble also serves as a natural input for forecasting and many other downstream analytical tasks.
 Stay tuned for [tidyverts.org](http://tidyverts.org).